 Be off book.
-There is nothing that says I am ready more then a talent that knows the lines.
-Typically auditions turnaround times range anywhere from 24 hours to a week.
-If you have a week. . .there are NO excuses.
-If you have 24 hours, depending on how many pages you have, you should still be off book.
+There is nothing that says I am ready more than a talent that knows his or her lines.
+Typically audition turnaround times range anywhere from 24 hours to a week.
+If you have a week…there are NO excuses.
+If you have 24 hours, you should still try your best to be off book.

 Framing yourself in the video is something else you will need to get right, but we will dial that in, in another blog post

-Of course there are many other things you should be doing, but your acting coach should be on top of you maintaining line of sight for your eyes, owning the moment, voice/pitch control etc.
+Of course, there are many other things you should be doing, but your acting coach should be on top of you maintaining the line of sight for your eyes, owning the moment, voice/pitch control, etc.

 Like everything else out there, self tapes/remote auditions are something you will need to work on to perfect.
 With a little effort, you will be landing roles with your eyes closed.
 If you think you are ready to take on the world of television and film, give us a call.
-We look forward to working with hardworking professionals who take the time to learn the craft – and reading this blog post was a big step in the right direction.
+At Bolt Entertainment, we look forward to working with hard working professionals who take the time to learn the craft – and reading this blog post was a big step in the right direction.

 If you found this blog to be helpful to you, please use the social icons below and share it with your friends, we love helping you find success.